 History of AIDS Programs South Saskatchewan

 AIDS Programs South Saskatchewan (APSS) was the eventual result of several concerned citizens forming a peer support group for HIV.
 At that time, support consisted of an AIDS Hotline and a safe sex education program for gay men.

 Significant events included:

 • 1985: Several concerned citizens formed a peer support group for HIV and began to lobby the provincial government for funding.
-Fundraising events to support the peer support groups and public education began.
+Fundraising events to support peer support groups and public education began.

 • 1986: AIDS Regina was incorporated on January 27th.
 The organization issued its first newsletter in June.
 The group evolved into AIDS Programs South Saskatchewan.

-• 1987: A series of meetings and discussions were held with government officials, healthcare workers and AIDS service organizations to determine how to address this health problem including anonymous testing and mandatory tracing of sexual partners as a means of reduction in the spread of HIV.
+• 1987: A series of meetings and discussions were held with government officials, healthcare workers and AIDS service organizations to determine how to address this health problem.
+Discussions included anonymous testing and mandatory tracing of sexual partners as a way to reduce the spread of HIV.

 A meeting of Western AIDS Service Organizations was held in Regina with representatives from BC, Alberta, Saskatchewan and Manitoba.
 The meetings received extensive media coverage.